MilanFox/Advent-of-Code/README.md

 ![Advent of Code](assets/aoc.png)

 Welcome to my "Advent of Code" repository!
-This repository contains my solutions to the Advent of Code challenges, implemented exclusively in JavaScript.
+This repository contains my solutions to the Advent of Code challenges, implemented exclusively in **JavaScript**.

+This repository is for educational purposes and to share my approach to solving the Advent of Code challenges.
+Feel free to explore, modify, and use any code you find here for your own learning and projects.

+### Setup

 To run the solutions, follow these steps:

 1. Provide your own `input.txt` file.
 This input file is not shared in the repository due to Advent of Code's rules.
 2. Use your preferred JavaScript runtime (Node, Deno, Bun) to execute the file.
 All should work without any issues.

-Some solutions might create a 2D render called "visualization.txt" which is best viewed in a browser, due to their ability to zoom out.
-AoC Inputs tend to render really _wide_ things and line wrapping in Text Editors can mess with my renders.

-This repository is for educational purposes and to share my approach to solving the Advent of Code challenges.
-Feel free to explore, modify, and use any code you find here for your own learning and projects.

-Code is mostly written self-explanatory, but a comment might have been added where I was unsure of my approach or I felt like I wouldn't be able to remember _why_ I did something.
-Usually it also links to the source I found the approach at.

 ### Self imposed Rules / Usage of AI